AIR-DI/D2C/docs/developer.rst

 - You can also add a shell script to run the experiments.
 Refer to ``example/benchmark/run.sh``.

 - Please save the training information and the evaluation results.
+You can put the evaluation results in folder ``example/benchmark/results``.
+Refer to the results of  ``td3_bc`` in that folder.

 Considerations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^